 The notion of astral projection is ancient.
-Many people such as New Agers to Shamans across the world believe that astral projection is real and many practise it as a form of self-care or spiritual healing.
-An article on Elite Daily features an interview with Dr. Deganit Nuur, of Nuurvana Clairvoyant Healing.
+Many people, from New Agers to Shamans worldwide, practise it as a form of self-care and spiritual healing.
+An article on Elite Daily features an interview with Dr Deganit Nuur of Nuurvana Clairvoyant Healing.
 She is a world-renowned spiritual teacher, clairvoyant, and doctor of acupuncture.
 Nuur says that astral projection should be practised carefully and intentionally.
-This is because when humans are confronted by a traumatising event, you can end up astrally projecting and losing a sense of control.
+This is because when a traumatising event confronts humans, they can end up astrally projecting and losing a sense of control.
 Nuur explains:

 We can do it unconsciously, when we’re not feeling safe… the spirit leaves the body, and projects elsewhere… When not practised responsibly, you can lose a sense of authority and seniority over your own body, it can be really disempowering.

 While astral projection may be a philosophical experience, there’s currently no way to scientifically measure whether or not a person’s spirit can leave and enter the body during sleep or meditation.
 The simplest explanation for out-of-body experiences is that the person fantasises or dreams.
 Live Science also sums it up like this:

 ‘Though astral projection practitioners insist their experiences are real, their evidence is all anecdotal — just as someone taking peyote or LSD may be truly convinced that they interacted with God, dead people, or angels while in their altered state.
 Astral projection is an entertaining and harmless pastime that can seem profound and, in some cases, even life-changing.
 But there’s no evidence that out-of-body experiences happen outside the body instead of inside the brain.’